 My love of teaching stems from working with my brothers who are six and twelve years younger than me with their homework early on in my childhood.
 I am currently an engineer and work managing large capital projects.
 I graduate from Purdue University in 2014 with dual degrees in biological engineering and biochemistry.
 In school I was a teaching assistant for Introduction to Thermodynamics as well as a lab class where students isolated mycobateriophages.
 Besides teaching, my passion is in genetics and encouraging girls and women like myself in the STEM industries (science, technology, engineering, and math).
 Because of my technical background, I am looking for students who need help with algebra, algebra 2, and general science in high school.
 I also have strengths in genetics, thermodynamics, and lab-based cell biology classes in college.

-Purdue University-Main Campus - Bachelors, Biological Engineering/Biochemistry
+Undergraduate Degree: Purdue University-Main Campus - Bachelors, Biological Engineering/Biochemistry

 What is your teaching philosophy?